Tado Smart Thermostat full review

 Depending on how far the residents are away from home Tado lowers the temperature.
 As soon as one resident approaches home Tado heats your home up.
-We would prefer for Tado to allow the user to determine the distance from the home, as this is important if one resident works close to home.

 If you have a guest or a babysitter who remains in the house while you’re away you can switch Tado to Manual mode.
 If you want to you can set a temperature manually at any time.
 This way you can remotely control your heating. longer-term guests can be added to your account, so their phones are recognised and they don't freeze while you're away from home.

 Another smart thermostat is Hive – available for £199 for customers of British Gas only.
 Like Nest this doesn’t offer actual presence detection, and is actually a little less smart than Nest as you have to adjust room temperature as you leave the house.

 The Energy Savings Report (shown above) shows how much energy Tado has saved you on a month-by-month basis.
 This includes Open Window Detection - sudden changes in temperature or humidity when a window is opened are detected, and the heating is turned off automatically to not waste energy.
 Tado also adapts to the weather - when sunshine is predicted, it turns the heating down to take advantage of the solar gain and avoid overshooting the set temperature, for higher efficiency and comfort at home.
 A new climate report now visualises these effects.